Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 - [General Comp Details](Yufine%20Raid%20Boss%20Guide.md#general-comp-details)

 # Intro
 Are you tired of spending weeks 100%-ing normal labs?
 Are you in a pinch for Ancient Coins for Accessories charms?
 Do you want to just do one run of normal Raid per week?
 If you do, you are insane.
 So for the insane people like me or Oklo [who spends 3 hours to farm 1k+ ancient coins in lab 3-2](https://cdn.discordapp.com/attachments/618249387822546975/627261082716602368/Screenshot_2019-09-27-14-33-43.png), I present to you a guide to raid boss **"best girl Yufine"** <sub> ~~- Dimbreath~~ </sub> .
 I'm also stupid for writing this guide.
-And tbh, you are right, SG will prolly ~~"bug fix" this like how they fucked over Sez as soon as 5 bosses Hell Raid hit, but until they do. **THIS IS A FEATURE**~~ never fix this cause they will never gonna touch PvE content balancing anyways
+And tbh, you are right, SG will prolly never fix this cause they never touch PvE content balancing anyways. #Revert-Supporter-Morale.
 #### **_This is not a bug, an exploit or anything that game breaking, this is a perfectly intended game interaction by the devs. /s_**

 <sub> Regretting skipping that Yufine banner now? ![](https://cdn.discordapp.com/attachments/559991088035921920/651969567291342849/SmugBucky.png) </sub>